This is paragraph text. Double click here to edit and add your own text.

 In the second half of the book, Ms. Christensen explores, in memoir fashion, her own life, and how her discovery of Sosa's music and life became a catalyst for change and growth in her own.
 She's careful to use enough detail to make her generalizations solid, and she doesn't shy away from uncomfortable truths about her own life.
 Her journey through neuroscience and other contemporary approaches to spiritual growth such as mindfulness, is interesting and informative.
 If I had to choose one thing I regretted, and wish she had addressed more fully, it would be how Sosa affected her own stance toward political things.
 Make no mistake about it, politics was at the center of Sosa's life, for politics is the science of human relationships.
 Sosa was a political revolutionary, which is a dangerous thing to be in this world, even in places and times where fascism and repressive politics are underground or waiting for the first chance to rear their ugly heads. -

 This is a beautiful book, and I hope it gets the attention it deserves.
 The fact that English is a second language for the author is remarkable, in and of itself.

 Charles Musser, film historian, documentary maker, author and professor of Film and Media Studies

-For those who wants to extend hope to less fortunate readers or to prison libraries, hospital libraries, crisis centers for men, women and homeless, and school libraries in "tough" areas can pass a donation via this link
+Anyone who wants to give a book to less fortunate readers, prison libraries, hospital libraries, crisis centers, and school libraries in "tough" areas can pass a donation via this link